 Alice became a full-time farm manager when her husband, Scotty, was elected to Congress.
 She continues to be a partner and active farmer today.
 She and her husband farm more than 400 acres, and in 2016, she became one of the first women in Kentucky to obtain a license to grow hemp.

 Lucas Gilbert graduated from the University of Kentucky with a Bachelor of Science in Agriculture and Medical Biotechnology through the Department of Agriculture.
-During undergraduate study, Lucas held numerous leadership positions in different organizations, attended multiple leadership summits and conferences, and performed research in the Combs cancer building studying a novel gene that is only expressed in hepatocellular carcinoma.
+During his undergraduate study, Lucas held numerous leadership positions in different organizations, attended multiple leadership summits and conferences, and performed research in the Combs Cancer Research Facility studying a novel gene that is only expressed in hepatocellular carcinoma.
 After graduation, Lucas was a part of a cardiovascular research laboratory at the University of Kentucky that distinguished the correlation between stress and metabolic cardiovascular deficiencies in female mice.
 Lucas has been the Lab Manager at Cannatrait for 2 years, consistently developing protocol and keeping processing operations fluid using his extensive medical laboratory experience to create high-quality extracts.
 Lucas’ persistence and dedication to Cannatrait has yielded numerous standard operation procedures that have been developed in-house, product formulations of both organic and conventional products for consumer markets, and a thorough understanding of the ever-changing landscape of the hemp industry.
 He has developed procedures in his tenure for Cannatrait for pharma-grade isolate, high quality Crude and Distillate, H2O soluble formulations, numerous retail product formulations and recipes, and has built a network of contacts and peers in this industry in the United States.

-Jordan Holcomb graduated from Georgetown College in 2017 with a Bachelors of Science in Biochemistry.
-While at Georgetown College, she worked at University of Kentucky conducting research in RNA and cell culture.
+Jordan Holcomb graduated from Georgetown College in 2017 with a Bachelor of Science degree in Biochemistry.
+While at Georgetown College, she worked at the University of Kentucky conducting research in RNA and cell culture.
 Through this research she gained experience working on her own projects and in a sterile lab environment.
 A year after she graduated college, she started working for a very large hemp processing company, Elemental Processing.
 There, she worked on wiped-film machines creating distillate from crude material.
 She helped complete standard operating procedures for each part of their large-scale process.
 She also helped create the track and trace program and logging program for the large amount of material being processed.
 Using these skills, she has become a part of the Cannatrait family.
-She now distills crude material into distillate each day, and track materials through the extraction and distillation processes.
+She now distills crude material into distillate each day, and tracks materials through the extraction and distillation processes.
 Lastly, she has been learning to formulate and create customer products for consumer sales.
 With these skills, Jordan is an integral part of the Cannatrait lab team.